knight0x07/OneNoteAnalyzer/README.md

 - Build the project!

 ## Updates
-- Added Export Directory (Compiled binary can be downloaded from Releases)
+- Added Export Directory where all the extracted data from the OneNote Document is been dumped (Compiled binary can be downloaded from Releases)
-- HyperLinks extracted from OneNote document are added in the Export Directory.

 ## References